samiralam/rules-compendium/docs/phb/6-equipment/index.md

 A creature can wear only one suit of armor at a time and wield only one Shield at a time.

-> ### Variant: Equipment Sizes
->
+!!! note "Variant: Equipment Sizes"
-> In most campaigns, you can use or wear any equipment that you find on your adventures, within the bounds of common sense.
+    In most campaigns, you can use or wear any equipment that you find on your adventures, within the bounds of common sense.
 For example, an orc adventurer won’t fit in a halfling’s Leather Armor, and a cloud giant’s robe would be far too large for a gnome.

->
-> The DM can impose more realism.
+    The DM can impose more realism.
 For example, a suit of Plate Armor made for one human might not fit another one without significant alterations, and a guard’s uniform might be visibly ill-fitting when an adventurer tries to wear it as a disguise.

->
-> Using this variant, when adventurers find armor, clothing, and similar items that are made to be worn, they might need to visit a smith, a tailor, a leatherworker, or a similar expert to make the item wearable.
+    Using this variant, when adventurers find armor, clothing, and similar items that are made to be worn, they might need to visit a smith, a tailor, a leatherworker, or a similar expert to make the item wearable.
 The cost for such work is 1d4 × 10 percent of the market price of the item.

 Tools
 -----